emiliosmith/mdef_emilio2/docs/project/project.md

 # New me, designing a workspace

-so the starting point is the tabe of skills/knowledge/attitude, the map the new me, how could be a new me based on the future me defined in the chart map it
+so the starting point is the table of skills/knowledge/attitude, the map the new me, how could be a new me based on the future me defined in the chart map it

 insert image